Blogs

 What is the lowest law degree?

-The lowest law degree in India is a Bachelor of law (LLB).
+The lowest law degree in India is the Bachelor of Law (LLB).

 What is the highest degree in law?